-The following management's discussion and analysis ("MD&A") of the financial condition and results of operations of Galway Gold Inc. ("Galway" or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the three months ended September 30, 2015.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of operations of Galway Gold Inc. ("Galway" or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the year ended December 31, 2016.
 This MD&A has been prepared in compliance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the audited annual consolidated financial statements of the Company for the year ended December 31, 2014, as well as the unaudited interim consolidated financial statements for the three and nine months ended September 30, 2015 together with the notes thereto.
+This discussion should be read in conjunction with the audited annual consolidated financial statements of the Company for the year ended December 31, 2016, together with the notes thereto.
 Results are reported in United States dollars, unless otherwise noted.
-Information contained herein is presented as at November 30, 2015, unless otherwise indicated.
+Information contained herein is presented as at May 1, 2017, unless otherwise indicated.